chloebanksweb/chloebanks.co.uk/content/posts/2019-my-year-in-books.md

 21. DEATH COMES AS THE END  - Agatha Christie
 22. WHEN GOD WAS A RABBIT - Sarah Winman

 Of these, I wasn't too keen on KIM, but the only ones I actively dislike were POSTERN OF FATE and HEART OF DARKNESS.
-I have been trying to catch up with the Agatha Christie's I don't know but I'm sad I read POSTERN.
-It was rambling, repetitve, confused and her last book - probably written when she had early-stage dementia.
-It's interesting that a book about central Africa should be my other least-favourite because my book of the year was also set there and about (among other things) colonialism and missionaries and all sorts of other things I would never have thought I'd enjoy reading about...
+I have been trying to catch up with the Agatha Christie's I don't already know,but I'm sad I read POSTERN.
+It was rambling, repetitve and confused.
+It was also her last book - probably written when she had early-stage dementia.
+It's interesting that a book about central Africa should be my other least-favourite because my book of the year was also set there and about colonialism and missionaries and all sorts of other things I would never have thought I'd enjoy reading about...

-My Book of the Year: THE POISONWOOD BIBLE  by Barbara Kingsolver.
-So breath-takingly beautiful, I literally had to stop and let some sentences sink in.
+**My Book of the Year: THE POISONWOOD BIBLE  by Barbara Kingsolver.** So breath-takingly beautiful, I literally had to stop and let some sentences sink in.
 Interesting and devastating and brilliant.

-Second place goes to MOONRISE by Sarah Crossan.
-I love Sarah Crossan's free-verse style books.
+**Second place goes to MOONRISE by Sarah Crossan.** I love Sarah Crossan's free-verse style books.
 They are so raw and moving and simple.
 As somebody who campaigns against the death penalty, I found this horrific and gripping and very human.

-My top three is rounded off by OUR ENDLESS NUMBERED DAYS by Claire Fuller.
-It is a tense, claustrophobic psychological drama, but not a typical crime or horror book.
+**My top three is rounded off by OUR ENDLESS NUMBERED DAYS by Claire Fuller.** It is a tense, claustrophobic, psychological drama, but not a typical crime or horror book.
 It has a brilliant premise and is carried out so, so well.

+**Honourable mentions to THE WATER CURE, US, and WHEN GOD WAS A RABBIT.**

+There we have it.
+I have a very exciting pile of books waiting to be read in 2020.
+What were your top reads of this year?